 Forrester Research Answers Your Webinar Questions on APIs and Microservices

 Our recent webinar featuring Forrester Research took a deep dive into three big mistakes when it comes to APIs and microservices.
-Ian Goldsmith, VP of product management for Akana at Rogue Wave Software, and guest speaker Randy Heffner, VP & Principal Analyst at Forrester Research, helped attendees better prepare themselves to drive the right solutions for their organizations.
+Ian Goldsmith, VP of product management for Akana, and guest speaker Randy Heffner, VP & Principal Analyst at Forrester Research, helped attendees better prepare themselves to drive the right solutions for their organizations.
 We received a lot of great audience questions during the webinar – far more than what we could tackle in the Q&A. In this post, Randy Heffner answers three of your questions on APIs and microservices.